DenOfEquity/forge2_flux_kontext/README.md

 Two input images = even slower inference, even more VRAM needed.

 There are three input size/crop options:
-1. 'no change': *might* be useful for high resolution, but will require lots of VRAM and cause slower inference with large input images. *Might* be useful otherwise if you have already processed the input images to your own requirements.
+1. 'no change': *might* be useful for high resolution, but will require lots of VRAM and cause slower inference with large input images. *Probably* useful if you have already processed the input images to your own requirements: perhaps manually pasting multiple references into one larger image.
 Generally, do not use.
 Does not resize or crop.
 2. 'to output': the method used by previous versions.
 Resizes and centre-crops to match output resolution.
 3. 'to BFL recommended': resizes and centre-crops to BFL preferred resolutions (all around 1MP), matching aspect ratio as best as possible.
 Generally, use this.